backupbrew/switchbrew/SVC.md

 ## svcBreak

-On retail when called with all 3 input params set to value 0, the system will throw a
+When used on retail the system will throw a [fatal-error](Error%20codes.md "wikilink").
-[fatal-error](Error%20codes.md "wikilink").

 ## svcGetInfo